Lobster Bisque 101: How To Buy, Cook, And Enjoy Bisque

 Is it possible to capture the sensory experience of homemade lobster bisque using mere mortal words?
 Nope.

-The buttery lobster flavor imparted from the shells perfectly blends into the savory vegetables, cream, wine, and cognac.
+The buttery lobster flavor imparted by the shells blends seamlessly with the savory vegetables, cream, wine, and cognac.
 It’s a complex, ever-fascinating soup you just have to experience for yourself.
 There’s no way around it!

 Let’s get bisque’d-up in this 101 guide and walk through topics like…